-- Management Committee (including the Property Sub-Committee)

-- Audit Committee

-- Workplace Consultative Committee (WCC)

-- Work Health and Safety Committee (WHS)
+- Management Committee (including the Property Sub-Committee and Information Technology Sub-Committee); - Audit Committee: - Workplace Consultative Committee (WCC); and - Work Health and Safety Committee (WHS).

-The Management Committee comprises the Official Secretary as Chief Executive Officer; the Deputy Official Secretary as Deputy Chief Executive Officer; the Directors of the Enabling Services and Honours and Awards Branches; and the Chief Financial Officer.
+The Management Committee comprises the Official Secretary as Chief Executive Officer; the Deputy Official Secretary as Deputy Chief Executive Officer; the Directors of the People and Services, Honours and Awards and Strategic Engagement branches; and the Chief Financial Officer.
 The group generally meets monthly and considers strategic issues affecting the Office, including any emerging or ongoing risks, and monitors the delivery of performance outcomes for the OOSGG.

-The three-person Audit Committee (with majority external members) is responsible for providing independent assurance and assistance to the Official Secretary on the Office's risk, control and compliance frameworks and external accountability.
+The three-person Audit Committee (with majority external members) is responsible for providing independent assurance and assistance to the Official Secretary on the Office's risk oversight, control and compliance frameworks and performance and financial accountability.
 The Audit Committee comprises an independent external Chair, an independent external member and the Deputy Official Secretary.